miguelm18/HealthCare-Platform/src/RepostoryDirections.md

    Type "npm start" into the terminal

 2. Your project should appear in your web browser now

+3. To log into the website, enter "user@gmail.com" as the email, and "password122333444455555!@#$%" as the password

 How to stop the project: